waste-of-kindergarten/xpython37-v0.1/python/Doc/library/argparse.rst

    usage: doors.py [-h] {1,2,3}
    doors.py: error: argument door: invalid choice: 4 (choose from 1, 2, 3)

-Any container can be passed as the *choices* value, so :class:`list` objects, :class:`set` objects, and custom containers are all supported.
+Any object that supports the ``in`` operator can be passed as the *choices* value, so :class:`dict` objects, :class:`set` objects, custom containers, etc. are all supported.

-Use of :class:`enum.Enum` is not recommended because it is difficult to control its appearance in usage, help, and error messages.

-Formatted choices overrides the default *metavar* which is normally derived from *dest*.
-This is usually what you want because the user never sees the *dest* parameter.
-If this display isn't desirable (perhaps because there are many choices), just specify an explicit metavar_.

 required